 Single line fonts are great fonts to write sentiments etc in Canvas Workspace with.
 These fonts can be a little hard to locate and they also can have a few bizarre quirks.
 You also need to consider what file format you need.
 This sounds confusing however we will work through what to choose and how to use single line fonts in Canvas Workspace so that you can create some beautiful wording.

 This post may contain some affiliate links for your convenience (which means if you make a purchase after clicking a link I may earn a small commission but it won’t cost you a penny more)!
 Read my very boring full disclosure policy here.

 Where to find Single Line Fonts

-While there are many single line fonts around there are very few free single line fonts that are truely single line.
+While there are many single line fonts around there are very few free single line fonts that are truly single line.

 Fonts come in different formats which can be a little confusing.
-To purchase or install a single line font you need to have a bit of an understanding about the file extensions that fonts come in.
+To purchase or install a single-line font you need to have a bit of an understanding of the file extensions that fonts come in.
 This can make a BIG difference as they can work quite differently.
-Let’s look how they work!
+Let’s look at how they work!

 File formats include: